Small world play provides many of the same educational benefits as dramatic play, but it can be created on a much smaller scale!

 Small world play allows young children use print rich materials.
 Easily create your own mini signs using this printing technique.

-In addition to pre-made materials, please be sure to provide children with opportunities to create their own props.
+In addition to pre-made materials, be sure to provide children with opportunities to create their own props.
 Allow children to use their creativity by proving paper, and recycled materials to add to their pretend world.

 Provide tape to allow them to attach, and display their signs.